Samarth-Tripathi/DenseGenerativeAdversarialNetworks/README.txt

 Dense-Generative models with DenseNet equivalent for Fisher GANs

+###updates 10/27
+Implemented SSL on the model, however after 8 epochs the loss hasn’t changed a bit.

+The last convolution layer is now followed by a fully-connected layer and then softmax is computed.
+###

 New Files -

 DenseFisher/main_dense.py - run a Dense F-GAN with 2 dense connections